jeremylongshore/vibe-prd/README.md

 The AI will guide you through installation and first use. **[More AI prompts →](./AI_ASSISTANT_PROMPTS.md)**

+### Quick start
+1. Edit `vibe-prd/CLAUDE.md` with your project context.
+2. Run: `make prd`
+3. See generated docs in `/docs`.

+BMAD runs inside a pinned container defined in `.bmad-version`.
+Do not call BMAD directly.

 ## ⚡ Quick Install (30 seconds)

 **Step 1:** Copy this, paste in terminal: